 The Local Multidimensional Poverty Index: Tailoring Solutions to Africa's Needs

 My team is now working on developing an integrated and local multidimensional poverty index (LMPI) for the African continent.
-Learning from the Multidimensional Poverty Index , the LMPI focuses on measuring poverty at the lowest localities where poverty is persistent, with the specific goal of measuring poverty in a way that empowers the voices of those who experience it.
+Learning from the Multidimensional Poverty Index , the LMPI focuses on measuring poverty at the lowest localities where poverty is persistent, with the specific goal of measuring poverty in a way that targets its beneficiaries.
 This index addresses region-specific poverty issues, delves into local patterns and trends, and it is based on expanding Global MPI indicators and dimensions to include those that are more relevant to the African context.
 As numbers alone cannot capture the full picture of multidimensional poverty in Africa, we also incorporate qualitative and participatory approaches that capture and empower the voices of those living in poverty.
-So far, we have been working with four different African countries on this, namely Burkina Faso, Liberia, Sierra Leone and The Gambia, but we are hoping to eventually collaborate with the entire continent.
+So far, we have been working with four different African countries on this, but we are hoping to eventually collaborate with the entire continent.

 Not only do I make sure that development challenges are better understood, through my work in the realm of social protection I also work on the intervention side of things.
-Here too, I work with a strong data-driven approach.
-This has opened my eyes in many ways.
-Whereas most people probably think of social protection as national pension and healthcare insurance schemes, My research has shown me that social protection can also be community based, rooted in savings groups and loan associations that have been functioning parts of society for a long time.
-What I am essentially doing is more than just providing policy advice.
-I am placing the African face on development by building on the resilience and innovativeness of the communities I work with, and letting their voices guide my work.
+Here too, we work with a strong data-driven approach.
+This has opened our eyes in many ways.
+Whereas most people probably think of social protection as national pension and healthcare insurance schemes, our research has shown us that social protection can also be community based, rooted in savings groups and loan associations that have been functioning parts of society for a long time.
+What we are essentially doing is more than just providing policy advice.
+We are placing the African face on development by building on the resilience and innovativeness of the communities we work with, and letting their voices guide our work.

 Inspiring the Next Generation: Leadership and Mentorship through the African Young Women Leaders Fellowship

-Having drawn a lot of inspiration from the African Young Women Leaders Fellowship Programme, my fellow "fellows", and my current team members, I am eager to support future leaders.
-Having entered UNDP on the back of my degree and with little work experience taught me a crucial lesson: Believe in yourself.
+Having drawn a lot of inspiration from the people around me, in the African Young Women Leaders Fellowship Programme but also in my current role, I am happy to inspire others too.
+Having entered UNDP on the back of my degree and with very little formal work experience taught me a crucial lesson: Believe in yourself.
 My second tip is to draw from your network as much as possible.
 Finally, make sure that you gain the technical expertise required for the job.
 In my own experience, I felt extremely challenged when I was working in three thematic areas at once.
 However, in every job you will be confronted with things you do not know.
 Embrace this as an opportunity.
-I was lucky to not only have very supportive supervisors but also a learning and development budget through the fellowship that allowed me to do courses in data analysis, project management and more.
-As such, it is extremely crucial have a growth mindset, self determination, and be willing to push yourself as much as you can.
+I was lucky to have not only very supportive supervisors but also a learning and development budget through the fellowship that allowed me to do courses in data analysis, project management and more.
+As such, it is important to have an attitude to grow and push yourself.

 Looking back at my journey so far, I would say that my path in the field of development aligns with what my younger self had envisioned.
 In essence, the way that we love and the way that we give back is through the development work that we do, so for me it is a platform to love and to say thank you to the huge community that has raised me.